This Star Wars book will change the way you think about the prequel movies

 Characterization aside, what the book does better than the movie is sell the stakes of a collapsing Republic.
 The Jedi Order is spread too thin, Palpatine is dubiously gathering power and paranoia is rife about the identity of the Sith lord Darth Sidious.
 Disaster feels inevitable.

 All of this is present in the movie in some form, but the book gives this backdrop more breathing room, bringing it to life with flowery but engaging descriptive writing.
 "I had written two Star Wars books before I wrote the novelization.
 And so I was really well grounded in the environment and the politics and the forces that were creating the divisions that caused the Republic to eventually fall.
 I had all that on-hand in my brain already."
-Stover also credits the prequel era writing of James Luceno as helping to make his job easier.
+Stover also credits the prequel era writing of James Luceno as helping to make his job easier – two of Luceno's books were eventually collected with the Revenge of the Sith novel.

 "The idea that really brings down the Republic, or begins the destruction of the Republic, is unrestrained capitalism," Stover says.
 "It was not a popular idea when Mr. Lucas came and created the story for the prequel trilogy.
 It is still not a popular idea, but it has gained considerable currency in the last five or six years."